On the Global Optimality of Policy Gradient Methods in General Utility Reinforcement Learning: Introduction

-\textbf{Main contributions.} In this work, we propose to go beyond the tabular setting in solving RL problems with general utilities.
-Our contributions are summarized as follows:
+\textbf{Main contributions.} In this work, we investigate the question of global optimality of PG methods for RLGU.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*]

+\item In the tabular setting, we establish a new structural property of the RLGU objective in the form of a gradient domination inequality (cf. Sec.~\ref{sec:grad-dom-tabular}).
+This result generalizes existing results for standard expected return objectives in RL and enables global optimality guarantees for PG methods in RLGU within the tabular setting.
-\begin{itemize}[leftmargin=*] \item \textbf{Algorithm}.
-We propose a new PG algorithm, {\algo}, to solve RLGU where an actor performs policy parameter updates whereas a critic approximates the state-action occupancy measure via maximum likelihood estimation (MLE) within a function approximation class (cf. Sec. \ref{sec:algo}).

-\item \textbf{Theory.} We analyze the sample complexity of our algorithm under suitable assumptions.
-Our analysis relies on a total variation performance bound for occupancy measure approximation via MLE which scales with the dimension of the parameters of the function approximation class rather than the state action space size.
-Using this result, we establish first-order stationarity and global optimality guarantees for our algorithm for nonconcave and concave general utilities respectively (cf. Sec. \ref{sec:convergence-analysis}).
+\item We address the scalability challenge by proposing a simple algorithm for the general and flexible RLGU framework with global optimality guarantees.
+In this algorithm, an actor performs policy parameter updates whereas a critic approximates the state-action occupancy measure via maximum likelihood estimation (MLE) within a function approximation class (cf. Sec. \ref{sec:algo}).
+We analyze the sample complexity of our algorithm under suitable assumptions.
+Our analysis relies on a total variation performance bound for occupancy measure approximation via MLE which scales with the dimension of the parameters of the function approximation class rather than the state-action space size.
+Using this result, we establish first-order stationarity and global optimality guarantees for our algorithm for nonconcave and concave utilities respectively (cf. Sec. \ref{sec:convergence-analysis}). \end{itemize}

-\item \textbf{Simulations.} We conduct experiments on discrete and continuous state-action space environments for learning from demonstration tasks (cf. Sec.~\ref{experiments}) to complement our theoretical analysis and show the scalability potential of our approach compared to existing tabular count-based approaches. \end{itemize}